Argentina's YPF takeover heads for final approval

-BUENOS AIRES (Reuters) - The nationalization of Argentina’s biggest oil company was headed toward final congressional approval on Thursday, reflecting broad domestic support for a measure that has rattled private investors.
+BUENOS AIRES, May 3 (Reuters) - The nationalization of Argentina’s biggest oil company is expected to sail to final congressional approval on Thursday, reflecting broad domestic support for a measure that has rattled foreign investors.

-The 59-year-old leader, who controls both houses of Congress, easily secured Senate backing for the expropriation last week when it approved the bill 63-3.
-The lower house looked set to give it similar support in a vote later on Thursday.
+Fernandez, who controls both houses of Congress, secured strong backing for the expropriation bill in the Senate last week and members of the lower house look set to give it similar support in a vote later on Thursday.

+Agustin Rossi, head of the ruling party bloc in the lower house, said he thought about 200 of the house’s 257 members would vote for the government bill, heralding it as a watershed in the country’s energy policy.

+“We’re going to see a big improvement and a big difference (although) it’s probably going to take a few years for us to achieve energy self-sufficiency,” Rossi said.

 Fernandez has justified the renationalization of YPF, which was privatized in the 1990s, on the grounds of slack investment to boost oil and natural gas production that has failed to keep up with growth in Latin America’s No. 3 economy.

-Repsol denies under-investing, but her message has struck a chord with Argentines, many of whom are suspicious of foreign companies and blame the free-market policies of the 1990s for setting the country up for its 2001/02 sovereign debt default.
+Repsol denies under-investment, but her message has struck a chord with Argentines, many of whom are suspicious of foreign companies and blame the free-market policies of the 1990s for causing the dire crisis and debt default of 2001/02.

-The Argentine economy, relieved of much of its debt burden, has fared better than many other economies in weathering fallout from the world crises prompted by the U.S. sub-prime mortgage meltdown in 2008.

-“The goal is a YPF aligned with the interests of the country,” Fernandez said in a speech on Thursday.

 Speculation about a possible YPF takeover mounted in recent months after Fernandez lambasted the company for spiraling energy imports that are squeezing Argentina’s prized trade surplus.
 The import bill doubled last year.

 Fernandez’s move on YPF drew a swift reprisal from Spain, which curtailed Argentine biodiesel shipments.
-Wall Street warned that Argentina risks scaring off investment needed to bolster growth, which is slowing due to the sluggish world economy.
+Wall Street analysts warned that Argentina risks scaring off investment needed to bolster slowing growth.

-This week, Bolivian President Evo Morales nationalized the local unit of Spain’s Red Electrica Espanola (REE.MC), adding to the former colonial power’s concerns about investments in the region.
+This week, Bolivian President Evo Morales nationalized the local unit of Spain’s Red Electrica Espanola, adding to the former colonial power’s concerns about investments in the region.

-Argentina has yet to return to global credit markets a decade since staging the biggest default in history and foreign direct investment is lagging much of the rest of the region.

 While most of Fernandez’s critics agree that YPF should be in state hands, some say her confrontational approach could harm the country’s already tarnished reputation abroad.